Categories

 So, after a few years I moved it to Cape Town, the second most beautiful town in South Africa, after Hermanus…

-There, I had to open my gym out of town, where I would be able to pay the rent, and most importantly, where I would have my whole family around me all the time, since I was terribly unhappy and restless when away from them even for a few hours.
-We rented a house in a farm and set up the gym in the empty barn.
+There, I had to open my gym out of the town’s centre, where I would be able to pay the rent, and most importantly, where I would have my whole family around me all the time, since I was terribly unhappy and restless when away from them even for a few hours.

-We named it “Gym in a barn”!
+“Gym in a barn”!

 We were very happy being there but were still struggling to make a living!